-Electrolytes 101: Why They’re Essential To Your Success On The Track
+Why Electrolytes Are Essential To Your Success On The Track

 Raise your hand if you’ve heard that your body needs electrolytes.

-If you’re one of the majority who didn’t raise your hand, no worries.
-Until recently, I wouldn’t have been able to raise my hand either.
+If you’re one of the majorities, who didn’t raise your hand, no worries, until recently, I wouldn’t have been able to raise my hand either.

-But based off of what I’ve learned, you better believe I wish I knew how important electrolytes were sooner.
+But based on what I’ve learned, you better believe I wish I knew how vital electrolytes were sooner.
 And you also better believe I’ll never get on my dirt bike without them again!

-Below, I’m going to give you a crash course on electrolytes: covering what they are, what they do, and why they’re so important to your success on the track.
+Below, I’m going to give you a crash course on electrolytes: covering what they are, what they do, why they are important for hydration, and why they’re so crucial to your success on the track.

 What Are Electrolytes?

-Electrolytes are essentially electrically charged particles in your body.
-They’re formed when mineral salts dissolve in water and break apart.
+Electrolytes are minerals that allow electrical impulses from your brain to move through your body fluids.
+They form when mineral salts dissolve in water and break apart.

-Some of the most prominent and important electrolytes in your body include calcium, chloride, magnesium, potassium, and sodium.
+Some of the most prominent and essential electrolytes in your body include calcium, chloride, magnesium, potassium, and sodium.

-They help regulate several different (vital) systems in your body, including:
+Electrolytic minerals help to regulate several different (vital) systems in your body, including: